 Food Wise House Wives Save(d) At Wise Food

-Probably every midwestern city has, or had, a local grocer.
-Though Muncie was home to lots of one-offs along with the Richmond-based interloper Eavey’s, for most of the last century the city had three major players: Marsh, Ross, and Wise.
+Probably every mid-sized midwestern city has, or had, a local grocer.
+Though Muncie’s been home to many one-offs along with the Richmond-based interloper Eavey’s, three major players – Marsh, Ross, and Wise- defined our grocery scene for years.
 I love a good supermarket history, and I was reminded of one a couple of weeks ago when I went to Central Indiana Orthopedics to get my shoulder checked out.
-Yep- I jacked up a body part.
-I’m getting old!

 Central Indiana Orthopedics in Muncie.

-Wise Food Markets was founded in Muncie in 1937, when O.G.
+Wise Food Markets was founded in Muncie in 1937 when O.G.
 Wise opened a frozen food locker and cannery at 1700 N. Walnut Street.
-A decade later, Wise converted the cannery into a grocery store, and a second Wise market on East Memorial Drive followed in 1955.
+A decade later, he converted the cannery into a grocery store.
+Wise opened a second grocery on East Memorial Drive in 1955.

 This Wise Food Market ad appeared on page 19 of the January 30, 1953 edition of the Muncie Star.

-Duane Wise eventually succeeded his father as president of the company, and 1977 saw a modern, 24,000-square foot supermarket added to the north of the original structure on Walnut Street.
-That location was the first supermarket to install barcode scanners in Muncie, according to the January 27, 1979 edition of The Muncie Star, despite Marsh’s triumph as the first retailer in the country to ever scan a UPC at their branch in Troy, Ohio five years earlier.
+Duane Wise eventually succeeded his father as president of the company and oversaw the construction of a 24,000-square-foot supermarket adjacent to the original Walnut Street structure in 1977.
+That location was the first store to install UPC barcode scanners in Muncie, according to the January 27, 1979 edition of The Muncie Star, despite Marsh’s triumph as the first retailer in the country to ever scan a UPC at their branch in Troy, Ohio five years earlier.

 This architectural rendering of the 1977 Wise Supermarket on Walnut Street was featured on page 35 of the May 22, 1977 edition of the Muncie Star.

-In 1985, Wise reconfigured the company’s Walnut Street site into what was known as the Wise Mini Mall.
-In addition to the new grocery store, the complex became home to a Pier 1 Imports store upstairs and surrounding the new supermarket, the “supermarket of crafts” Wise Crafters in the old grocery store, and the “A Cut Above” beauty salon, which was also situated above the supermarket.
-The Wise Country Market, a seasonal produce stand, stood at the southwest corner of the complex.
-In 1988, the Memorial Drive store was enlarged as well.
+Wise was an innovator!
+In 1985, the business reconfigured its Walnut Street site into what was known as the Wise Mini Mall.
+In addition to the new supermarket, the complex became home to a Pier 1 Imports store and the “A Cut Above” beauty salon upstairs.
+The “supermarket of crafts,” Wise Crafters, was established in the old grocery store around the same time, while the Wise Country Market -a seasonal produce and garden stand- was built at the southwest corner of the complex.
+To match its expansion on Muncie’s north side, Wise enlarged its Memorial Drive grocery in 1988.

 This ad for Wise’s Pier 1 Imports store appeared on page 41 of the October 31, 1986 Muncie Star.
 Later, the store was known as Imports & OtherWise.

-Marsh got an early foothold on the northwest side of Muncie in 1980 when it built a 32,000 square foot superstore adjacent to Ayr-Way.
-By the early 1990s, Wise was ready to expand again, and work began in earnest on a new Wise Food Market at 3600 West Bethel Avenue during the fall of 1991.
+Marsh established an early foothold on the northwest side of Muncie in 1980 when it built a 32,000-square-foot superstore adjacent to Ayr-Way.
+By the early 1990s, Wise was ready to expand again to compete with the juggernaut, and work began in earnest on a new Wise Food Market at 3600 West Bethel Avenue during the fall of 1991.

-At 42,000 square feet (much larger than either of the company’s existing groceries), the $4 million Wise supermarket was designed to be a cutting-edge shopping experience, with a 24-foot wide automatic revolving door manufactured by a company from the Netherlands and said to be the largest in the world, a drive-up window, a bakery, and a deli and dining area.
-The supermarket opened in 1992.
+At 42,000 square feet, the $4 million Wise supermarket was much larger than any of its extant groceries.
+It was designed to be a cutting-edge shopping experience!
+The big draw was its 24-foot wide automatic revolving door, manufactured by a company from the Netherlands and said to be the largest in the world.
+A drive-up window, a bakery, and a deli and dining area rounded out the supermarket’s offerings when it opened in 1992.

 This ad appears on page eight of the July 18, 1992 edition of the Muncie Evening Press.

-Unfortunately, more competitors came into play on Muncie’s northwest side once the store was built than there had been when it was first planned: the arrival of Meijer further west had an enormous impact on Wise’s new operation, as did the opening of a new Marsh at McWheel Plaza at the corner of McGalliard and Wheeling further east.
+Unfortunately, more competitors came into play on Muncie’s northwest side after the store was built.
+The arrival of Meijer further west had an enormous impact on the new Wise supermarket, as did the opening of a state-of-the-art Marsh at McWheel Plaza at the corner of McGalliard and Wheeling further east.

 The Wise Supermarket -the large building near the middle of this image as picture in 1992, featured no ingress or egress from Muncie’s main highway.
 Image courtesy of the U.S, Geological Survey.

-Due to the myriad issues, the northwest Wise supermarket closed early in 1996 after just over three years in business.
-The building was sold to East Central Indiana Orthopedics, which opened at the site during in April of 1997.
+Because of those difficulties, the Northwest Wise supermarket closed early in 1996 after a scant three years in business.
+Wise sold its state-of-the-art building to East Central Indiana Orthopedics, which reconfigured it and opened at the site in April 1997.

 Central Indiana Orthopedics’ Muncie location as it appeared a few weeks ago.

-Wise Food Markets remained in business until later that year, when locally-owned Ross Supermarkets purchased the company for just under $2 million.
-Ross operated both remaining Wise stores through 2000, when Marsh bought the combined organization.
-That year, Marsh converted the old Wise supermarket on East Memorial Drive into its second Savin*$ store, a low-frills brand similar to Aldi that featured another location in Frankfort.
+Wise Food Markets remained a going concern until later that year when Ross Supermarkets purchased the company for just under $2 million.
+Ross operated both Wise stores through 2000, when Marsh bought the combined organization.
+Marsh quickly converted the Wise supermarket on East Memorial Drive into its second Savin*$ store, a low-frills brand similar to Aldi that featured another location in Frankfort.
 Five other Ross Supermarkets -including the former Wise on North Walnut- were converted to Marsh’s LoBill Foods brand.

 Wise’s neon owl sign was relocated from the former supermarket on Memorial Drive to the Walnut Street site of Wise Country Market around 2013.